 Don’t Let Mylar Balloons Spoil the Party

-- Mylar balloons and other decorations should be kept away from overhead power lines and equipment, and never purposely released into the air.
+- Metallic balloons and other decorations should be kept clear of overhead power lines and equipment, and never purposely released into the air.

 - NEVER touch a power line.
-Do not attempt to retrieve a balloon, toy or other type of debris that is entangled in an overhead power line.
-Call PSEG Long Island to report the problem at 1-800-490-0075, crews will remove the item safely.
+Do not attempt to retrieve a balloon, toy or anything caught in an overhead power line.
+Report it by contacting PSEG Long Island at 800-490-0075 so a specially trained crew can safely address the issue.

 PSEG Long Island operates the Long Island Power Authority’s transmission and distribution system under a long-term contract.
 PSEG Long Island is a subsidiary of Public Service Enterprise Group Inc. (PSEG) (NYSE:PEG), a publicly traded diversified energy company.